 Book of Hours of King Charles VIII (Utopia, armarium codicum bibliophilorum, Cod.
 111), c.1488

 This manuscript is highly decorated throughout with scenes from the Bible, apocrypha, and saints’ lives.
-Folios 54v-60r contain border decorations with images and brief descriptions of the life of Anna and Joachim and the life of Mary based on the Gospel of Pseudo-Matthew.
+Folios 54v-60r contain border decorations with images and brief descriptions of the life of Anna and Joachim and the life of Mary based on Pseudo-Matthew.

 (Right: detail from folio 55v: Mary climbs the temple steps.)